Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Methodology

-We then resample the failed particles from the Gaussian distribution given by $\mathcal{N}(\hat{\bMean}_{\Param}^{(i)}, \hat{\bCov}_{\Param\Param}^{(i)} + \delta \bCov_{0})$, where $\bCov_{0}$ denotes the prior covariance, and $\delta > 0$ is a small constant.
-The addition of a multiple of the prior covariance to the empirical covariance of the ensemble acts to increase its rank, which is otherwise bounded from above by the number of successful particles, and means that particles sampled from the resulting distribution can be distributed in regions outside the span of the successful particles.
+The addition of a multiple of the prior covariance to the empirical covariance of the ensemble acts to increase its rank, which is otherwise bounded from above by the number of successful particles, and means that particles sampled from the resulting Gaussian distribution can be distributed in regions outside the span of the successful particles.
 If the empirical covariance were used without this modification, each resampled particle would be confined to the subspace spanned by the successful particles, which would reduce in size with each failed simulation.
-In our numerical experiments, we use a value of $\delta=10^{-4}$.